 Since you’re encouraged to go through the entire dungeon this time, it’s a bit more likely that you’ll discover the rest of the Wang Long compatibility puzzle given to you by the talking flowers.
 Kyle and I were wondering what form the actual puzzle would take.
 We understood that the talking flowers were giving us info on which “dragon” was attached to which month of the year, and we noticed there were at least two “compatible” dragons for each month and at least one “incompatible” one.
 The actual puzzle (which we had to backtrack to find after reaching the end of the dungeon, though that’s not really our fault, because the last “hint” flower is actually past the big “puzzle” flower) involves a flower asking you which it’s compatible with on a shortlist.
 Unfortunately, I couldn’t work it out, the info Kyle and I had only gave us one of the puzzle flower’s compatibilities and it was the one that wasn’t on the list.
 Maybe it was info we missed from somewhere else in the game, I don’t know.
 We ended up just cheating and got a powerful synth item for our trouble.

 After making it to the concert hall, we saw Katsuya arrive on the scene, do a few needless action dives, and ultimately still get surprised by Sneak, who reveals himself as promised.
 It turns out it’s the chief of police, Togashi, who’s decided to betray the NWO.
 He explains that the NWO are also cultists who worship a god named Gozen.
 He then appears to change subject and starts talking about a samurai mummy found in town a few years ago, which is that skeletal centrepiece in the NWO’s opening scene at the start of the game.
-What’s funny is: the scene never actually says this is Gozen in this scene.
-It’s obvious just by basic principles of juxtaposition (and is later confirmed by other scenes), and and so I’m not going to take the piss at it, but it did start to get silly after a while, what with Togashi outright abandoning the name “Gozen” and starting to use something else instead!
+What the game is trying to say is that the skeleton is Gozen.
+It’s obvious just by basic principles of juxtaposition (and is later confirmed by other scenes).
+The trouble is, it never outright says as much, and while I’m not going to take the piss at it, it did start to get silly after a while, what with Togashi outright abandoning the name “Gozen” and starting to use something else instead!
 Specifically, Togashi says the mummy is that of the town’s namesake, Kiyotada Sumaru, ruler of the island circa “the Civil War.”
 Once again, this leaves me with very little to work with, as Japan has had multiple Civil Wars.
-I think they mean the Sengoku Period in broad, given the mention of the Shogunate and the look of the armour, but don’t know Japanese history well enough to be certain (even if it is the Sengoku Period, I wonder if the original text was more specific, because it was a long stretch of time!).
+I think they mean the Sengoku Period in broad, given the mention of the Shogunate and the look of the armour, but don’t know Japanese history well enough to be certain (even if it is the Sengoku Period, I wonder if the original text was more specific, because the Sengoku Period was a long stretch of time!).

 While I may discard the motives, the NWO’s methods should be discussed in detail.
-Togashi reveals that Wang Long has its roots in a system of twelve leylines that run around the world, leylines that the Wang Long fortune tellers refer to as “dragons.”
-He addresses the lines as semi-sentient, and reveals the NWO are trying to pull a Dirge of Cerberus (or vice versa, since this game came first) by convincing the governing forces of nature that life is too much of a shit-shape to continue, and then crossing their fingers and hoping the dragons wipe out life on earth (unlike Dirge of Cerberus, that final step isn’t part of the system and doesn’t sound like a guarantee).
+Togashi reveals that Wang Long has its roots in a system of twelve ley lines that run around the world, ley lines that the Wang Long fortune tellers refer to as “dragons.”
+He addresses the lines as semi-sentient, and reveals the NWO are trying to pull a Dirge of Cerberus (or rather, vice versa, since this game came first) by convincing the governing forces of nature that life is too much of a shit-shape to continue, and then crossing their fingers and hoping the dragons wipe out life on earth (unlike Dirge of Cerberus, that final step isn’t part of the system and doesn’t sound like a guarantee).
 That’s why they’ve been gathering Kegare, sin, in huge quantities.
 By the way, they mostly seem to be done that step at this point, as the entirety of Session 3 has included 0 Jokers, and I’m not convinced they’ll be showing up later on!
-I’ll be disappointed if the Jokers disappear before the end, since they’re a major part of the continuity with P2IS, but if I never see Old Maid again it’ll be too soon, so… maybe it evens out!
+I’ll be disappointed if the Jokers disappear before the end, since they’re a major part of the continuity with P2IS.
+On the other hand, if I never see Old Maid again it’ll be too soon, so… maybe it evens out!

 Long story short, now that the NWO has soured the pot, they just need to set the dragons “free” by breaking some key mystical sites and everything will go to pot, basically tossing the planet like a baseball off its usual orbit, with all the extra spinning that implies.
 The NWO plans to escape death by raising Sumaru on top of a spaceship called the “Torifune,” which they created via rumour, just like Jun did with Xibalba in P2IS.
 As it turns out, it actually is just Xibalba from P2IS, and I guess it was renamed for metaphorical reasons?
-(It’s the name of Izanami and Izanagi’s flying ship, but I don’t see how that relates?
-Ed.
+It’s the name of Izanami and Izanagi’s flying ship, Izanami and Izanagi essentially being the founding characters of MegaTen in general, but I don’t see how that relates?
+(Ed.
 In fact, I was so confused by this and the way the wiki article on the subject is written that I initially mistook this for a radical and bizarre localization change!
-Thankfully, EP later clarifies that it was a conscious change, even if it doesn’t explain why!)
+Thankfully, EP itself later clarifies that it was a conscious, JP-side change, even if it doesn’t explain why!)

 At this point, who should arrive on scene but Captain Shimazu, still loyal to the NWO.
 He reveals that Togashi was the one who killed Katsuya and Tatsuya’s father after their father discovered Togashi was burying evidence on the younger Sudou (King Leo), to appease the elder Sudou (Tatsusozou).
 Togashi admits to the murder, and explains that his guilt over the murder was a heavy motivator in betraying the NWO.
 Tatsuya takes this extremely well… so well that he almost seems more impressed by Togashi turning over a new leaf more than he seems upset about his father!
 At… least the man believes in reform!